 Well-paying jobs, economic investment in communities, energy independence, and a cleaner environment are just a few of the many reasons that a majority of Americans consistently support developing renewable electricity.

-Solar, wind, geothermal, hydropower and other renewables are already providing more than 14 percent of the U.S. electricity, and wind and solar energy in particular are capturing an increasing share of the power grid every year.
+Wind, hydropower, geothermal, solar, and other renewables are already providing 18 percent of the U.S. electricity, and wind and solar energy in particular are capturing an increasing share of the power grid every year.

 Renewable electricity is now more affordable than ever, as technological innovations continue to lower costs.
 And as more renewable power comes online, the U.S. renewable industries have become a job engine.
 Together, they now directly employ more than half a million Americans, according to a 2017 U.S Department of Energy study.
 One out of every 50 new U.S. jobs in 2016 was in the solar industry, and wind turbine technician is the fastest growing job category in the country.

 The recent growth of the renewable electricity sector is one of greatest business success stories of the 21st century, and further commitment to a clean and renewable America is the fastest way to build future energy security and prosperity.

 Wind power is clean, affordable, domestically produced renewable electricity.
 Thanks to technological advances, the price of American wind power has fallen 66 percent since 2009, saving consumers money.
 And building new wind farms has attracted over $143 billion in private investment to the U.S. economy since 2007.
 Wind power is also a job creator, as more than 102,000 Americans are now employed by the wind industry - tens of thousands are well-paying manufacturing and construction jobs.
 Wind is particularly benefiting rural America, as it offers family farmers and ranchers a new drought-resistant cash crop.
 Wind now powers close to 6 percent of the U.S. power grid, and could reach 20 percent by 2030 according to the U.S. Department of Energy.